DDMS-ERE-Stanford/Transfer_Learning_on_Multi_Fidelity_Data/README.md

   - State2.2: Lock the all of the weights trained in Phase1 so that last layer of M2 can be updated.
 Train M2 using HFS.
  - Phase3: Fine-tune entire CNN by unlocking all weights and training on HFS

-An example of multi-scale data is provided below:
+A snapshot of multi-scale data is provided below:

 <img src="https://github.com/DDMS-ERE-Stanford/Transfer_Learning_on_Multi_Fidelity_Data/blob/4272638e0e038898f4ed3239abf0a002b359a5aa/images/img_multi_scale_v5.png" width='650'>